feureau/Feureau-Digital-Library/900 History & geography/950 History of Asia/959 Southeast Asia/Indonesia/Mona Lohanda - The Kapitan Cina of Batavia.md

 If we look into the various kinds of consumption tax found in Batavia, it is clear that the majority of taxpayers were Chinese.
 The most striking was undoubtedly the Chinese capitation tax, which in 1900 was incorporated into the bedrijfsbelasting, or income tax.
 Others were taxes on butchery and pork, liqour and tjioe (Chinese arak), Chinese tobacco,53 and on folk entertainment.
 Judging by the applications sent to the local authorities in the Batavia region, most wayang groups were owned by Chinese.54

-Although only 10% of Batavia's population resided in the inner city, about 30% of the Chinese lived there, with the remainder in the outskirts or Ommelanden.55 From these figures, | assume that the Chinese also made up the large audiences found at folk entertainments such as the wayang.
+Although only 10% of Batavia's population resided in the inner city, about 30% of the Chinese lived there, with the remainder in the outskirts or Ommelanden.55 From these figures, I assume that the Chinese also made up the large audiences found at folk entertainments such as the wayang.
 By April 1902 the wayangpacht on wayang performances was replaced by a permit,5& an arrangement which also applied to Chinese gambling.
 However, the Chinese suspected that government regulations here were intended to favour the Europeans.
 In 1904 all gambling houses run under the revenue-farm were closed.57 Rumour spread that after this an association, led by Europeans, would be given permits to open licensed gambling houses.58

 In addition to the small farms, the Batavia region also had a ground tax, or verponding, paid on private lands.
 The